 We follow the three simple steps to copyright that the U.S. Copyright Office has to register your new original work and get copyright protection.
 You can register your work and get a copyright by yourself or purchase copyright assistance from Carson Patents.
-Note that these 3 steps are the U.S. Copyright Office’s steps to get an author’s/artist’s new original work registered, not our steps.
+Note that these 3 steps are the U.S. Copyright Office’s steps to get an author’s/artist’s new original work registered, not our steps to copyright.
 In other words, this is how simple it is to register a copyright on your own.

 How to Get a Copyright Registered in 3 Steps